mkonicek/nlp/README.md

 This code lets you experiment with pre-trained word embeddings using plain Python 3 with no additional dependencies.

-See the blog post [Playing with word vectors](https://coding-time.co/playing-with-word-vectors) for a detailed explanation.
+See the blog post [Playing with Word Vectors](https://coding-time.co/playing-with-word-vectors) for a detailed explanation.

 ## Usage